Timeline - The six months to the topsy-turvy French presidential election

 Nov 20, 2016 - Voters unexpectedly kick ex-president Nicolas Sarkozy out of the centre-right primary ballot in its first round.

-Nov 27, 2016 - Former prime minister Francois Fillon wins the centre-right primaries' second-round and becomes his camp's candidate, beating favourite Alain Juppe, whom opinion polls had seen as France's next president.
+Nov 27, 2016 - Ex-prime minister Francois Fillon wins the centre-right primaries' second-round and becomes his camp's candidate, beating favourite Alain Juppe, whom opinion polls had seen as France's next president.

 Dec 1, 2016 - Socialist President Francois Hollande announces he will not seek a second term, the first time since France's fifth Republic was created in 1958 that an incumbent president has not sought a second mandate.